 Silk cloth (optional)

 Step 1: Safety first.
-You will need all your fingers for this process.
-Tape some cardboard around the cutting edge so they remain attached to your hands.
+You will need all your fingers for this process, so tape some cardboard around the cutting edge to ensure they remain attached to your hands.

 Strike each corner twice, then shift the point of impact 90° and repeat.
 The goal is to gradually rattle the handle off, so don’t be shy.
 If the blade and handle still refuse to separate, expand the kuchigane and shrink the wood using a heat gun or by placing the kuchigane nearly (but not quite) touching a hot incandescent light for a few hours.
 Do not place the chisel in an oven!